 True leaders know that perfection is a myth - there is always room for improvement on all levels, from the personal to the team to the overall organization.
 They'll always be willing to help team members find ways to develop new skills or improve upon a weakness, be able to identify and implement strategies for helping the organization as a whole grow, and, perhaps most importantly, be able to look inward and identify the areas they would like to work on - and then act on them.

 How to Develop Leadership Skills and Be a Great Leader

-Luckily, unlike some highly specialized or technical skills, leadership is a competency that can be accessible to anyone.
-As mentioned above, anyone can learn how to be a great leader, regardless of where they fall on an organizational chart, and similarly, anyone can develop leadership skills, whether it's through formal training or simply through self-education and on-the-job practice.
+Luckily, unlike some highly specialized or technical skills, leadership is a competency that can be accessible to anyone, regardless of where they fall on an organizational chart, and similarly, anyone can develop leadership skills, whether it's through formal training or simply through self-education and on-the-job practice.